First International Guestspeaker is Mark O'Shea

 Sixth guestspeaker is Simon Bomholt from Denmark

 I got my first turtles in 1986 and the first frogs in 1992.
 Since then Ive kept and bred over 40 types of poison dart frogs and other amphibians.
 Besides my frogs I keep and breed the venomous lizards species of Heloderma.
 Im an active traveller and love to travel to the tropics to witness the animals in their natural habitat.
+My speak will be about my travels to Komodo Islands.

 Sixth guestspeaker is Robin Rosenørn Denmark